China death toll passes 700, American dies of coronavirus in Wuhan

+**EDITORS PLEASE NOTE: The script has been edited to take out reference to the U.S. citizen who died in Wuhan being male.

+As of the morning of Monday, January 10, the gender of this person remains unclear.

-The death toll from the new coronavirus rose to 700 in mainland China on Saturday (February 8), according to authorities.
+The death toll from the new coronavirus rose past 700 in mainland China on Saturday (February 8), according to authorities.

 The number of fatalities are poised to surpass the 774 deaths recorded globally during the SARS outbreak in the early 2000s.